 - Using barrier protection or spermicidal gels: Some methods used to prevent sexually transmitted diseases (STDs) decrease the risk of HPV infection.
 The use of barrier methods of birth control (such as a condom or gel that kills sperm) help protect against HPV infection.

-- Getting an HPV Vaccine: An HPV vaccine has been approved by the U.S. Food and Drug Administration (FDA).
-The HPV vaccine has been shown to prevent infection with the two types of HPV that cause most cervical cancers.
-The vaccine protects against infection with these types of HPV for 6 to 8 years.
+- Getting an HPV Vaccine: Two HPV vaccines have been approved by the U.S. Food and Drug Administration (FDA).
+The HPV vaccines have been shown to prevent infection with the two types of HPV that cause most cervical cancers.
+The vaccines protect against infection with these types of HPV for 6 to 8 years.
 It is not known if the protection lasts longer.
-The vaccine does not protect women who are already infected with HPV.
+The vaccines do not protect women who are already infected with HPV.